 I tend to believe that nothing has an “essence”, nothing has an eternal platonic identity that it will always be defined by.
 If we are defined, it is by the relationships we are in, of which there are countless.
 They are biological, historical, social, and cultural, down to the atoms that comprise my brain, this keyboard and your eyes.
 To borrow some terms from Deleuze and Guattari, they are all machines, which each have different states of becoming.
 There is no reason to think that one way of being must hold forever, I can change, and those things I am in relationships with will change as a result.
 Maybe this isn’t a particularly interesting answer, if it all results in “well be mindful!”.
 What is more interesting is, how can I actually practice that mindfulness?
 I think its useful to say that, yes there are goals I want, and I need to actually think and reflect on how my actions impact those goals.
 More accurately, there are relationships that I currently prefer, and I can work towards those.
 If we accept that all things are defined by the relationships they find themselves in at a specific moment, then all that matters is what sorts of relationships we are implicated in.
 The sorts of relationships we are in are governed by what we can control, and our attitudes towards things are the first and primary way in which we control, and determine relationships.
 So the fundamental question is, how should I react to these circumstances?
 How should I feel towards the world?

 In truth, I don’t think I have to, nor should I, feel a certain way towards the world.
 The world, and me, simply are.
 I think I should accept the world, and accept that I will be changed, and so will it.
-I think that ultimately, I am as part of the world as the iced vietnamese I just had is part of me, and in that there is the mosaic of emotion and affect and experience that could make a life “meaningful”, which is perhaps the answer to this entire article.
+I think that ultimately, I am as part of the world as the coffee I just had is part of me, and in that there is the mosaic of emotion and affect and experience that could make a life “meaningful”, which is perhaps the answer to this entire article.
 In one of my favourite quotations ever, Deleuze says that “There is no need to fear or hope, but only to look for new weapons” (1992, p.6), and that is what I’m trying to do here, rummage around my mental toolshed like Ash in Evil Dead 2, trying to find new mental conceptions that can help me live a more authentic and actualized life, like a chainsaw-hand-mental-framework.
 That begins with maybe casting off limiting and controlling perspective of “am I having a good day?” and more asking “what sorts of relationships am I creating?”.

 Works Cited